Rep. Al Green Pushes For Donald Trump Impeachment, Says It Will Make President ‘Persona Non Grata’

 “When you tolerate bigotry, you perpetuate bigotry,” he added.

-Some Democrats in the House have been calling for impeachment of President Trump for months, but the calls intensified following former special counsel Robert Mueller’s testimony before Congress.
+Some Democrats in the House have been calling for the impeachment of President Trump for months, but the calls intensified following former special counsel Robert Mueller’s testimony before Congress.

 According to CNN, of the 235 Democrats in the House, at least 120 have made it clear that they would support an impeachment inquiry.